 Public Lending Right for New Zealand Authors

-The Public Lending Right for New Zealand Authors scheme was established in 2008 to compensate New Zealand authors for the use of their books in New Zealand libraries.
+The Public Lending Right for New Zealand Authors scheme was established in 2008 to compensate New Zealand authors, illustrators, and editors for the use of your books in New Zealand libraries.

-Authors are entitled to receive annual compensation based on the number of copies of their title/s estimated to be held in New Zealand libraries.
-This is determined by a survey undertaken by the National Library.
+As an author registered with the scheme, you’re entitled to receive annual compensation based on the number of copies of your title held in New Zealand libraries.
+This number is determined by a regular survey.

 Payments from the PLR fund

-The Public Lending Right fund is divided among registered authors, based on how many copies of their works are held by libraries.
+The Public Lending Right fund ($2,000,000 annually) is divided among registered authors, based on how many copies of their works are held by libraries.

 Send registrations, requests for information and queries to:

 Public Lending Right for New Zealand Authors Coordinator

 Operation of the scheme